jeremytammik/tbc/a/1863_param_optimise_tbcfts.md

 Please equip your code with a little benchmark timer stopwatch and let us know whether this helps and how it affects the processing time required before and after making this modification.

-**Response:** I apply the solution and the execution time improved.
+**Response:** I applied the solution and the execution time improved.

-Here is some results before and after the modification, correlating the number of family instances with the execution time required before and after the enhancement:
+Here are some results before and after the modification, correlating the number of family instances with the execution time required in milliseconds before and after the enhancement:

 <table>
 <tr><th class="r">Instances</th><th class="r">&nbsp;&nbsp;ms before</th><th class="r">&nbsp;&nbsp;ms after</th></tr>